Lissandre/Lissandre/README.md

 # 🤙 Hi, I'm Lissandre!
-Web developer at D.Potfer Studio, former student at HETIC and currently studying at Les Gobelins.
+Web developer at Details of War, former student at HETIC and currently studying at Les Gobelins.

 ### 📬 Where to find me ?
 - Twitter - [@_lissinge](https://twitter.com/_lissinge)